Curriculum

 Visiting professors and lecturers

-A hallmark of higher education excellence is the breadth and depth of information and experience provided to you by faculty and visiting experts.
+A hallmark of higher education excellence is the breadth and depth of information and experience provided by faculty and visiting experts.
 Each year, many prominent professors visit Mayo Clinic to lecture in their areas of medical and scientific expertise.

 Facilities